Open Accessibility Menu

 Program Year Three

-• The third year takes the clinic first approach to its ultimate conclusion.
+The third year takes the clinic first approach to its ultimate conclusion.
 Residents will complete 52 individual weeks, which mimics a practicing family physician.
-Some weeks will include inpatient coverage with minimal clinic - analogous to a rural family practice that sees its own Inpatient/Peds/OB.
-Some weeks will be electives - comparable to CME weeks.
-This time is for each resident to hone the skills needed for their future practice type.
+Some weeks will include inpatient coverage with minimal clinic - similar to a rural family practice that sees its own Inpatient/Peds/OB.
+In your 3rd year we offer 12 weeks of electives which is time for each resident to focus on areas of greatest interest.
 Most weeks (32) will be in the outpatient continuity practice and specialty clinics seeing the panel that you have come to know well over the preceding 2 years.

 Specialty Clinics